calzonelover/CMS_DC_ANOMALY/README.md

     ```

 ## Running the example script
-After you already activate the environment, we could try to run the example script to training the autoencoder with PromptReco 2018 datasets as
+After you already activate the environment, we could try to run the example script to train an autoencoder with PromptReco 2018 datasets as

 1) Clone the repository
     ```console